 Stephen is a Lecturer in Pharmacy Practice at the University of Sydney with a specialisation in pharmacist services.
 He is a registered pharmacist with clinical specialisation in medication management review.
 Stephen's research, teaching and advocacy agenda aims to ensure that society makes greater use of pharmacists's unique skills.
 In regards to research, Stephen uses qualitative and quantitative methods to understand more about: a) how consumers and their caregivers obtain and use their medicines and medicines information; b) how best to design and utilise pharmacist services, both as primary care practitioners and as collaborators in teams; and c) how best to support and educate pharmacists throughout their journey from students to interns to practitioners and to on advanced practitioner status.
 Stephen is currently a Board Director of Pharmaceutical Society of Australia (PSA).
 He is Chairman of the Board of Australian Association of Consultant Pharmacists(AACP).
 He is a Fellow of the PSA and represents the organisation on various National committees.

-Stephen has owned and operated a community pharmacy on the NSW south coast for more than 20 years.
+Up until 2018, Stephen owned and operated a community pharmacy on the NSW south coast for more than 20 years.
 He has been accredited to perform medication management reviews with the AACP since 1997.
 During 1992, Stephen obtained a Master of Science (Research) in the area of dose prediction methods for warfarin.
 He completed his PhD in 2012 with a thesis entitled: Consumers' willingness to use Home Medicines Review.
 Stephen's previous appointment was Lecturer in Pharmacy Practice at the University of Canberra.